anthub-services/node-api-and-client-boilerplate/api/README.md

 ### Starting the app in local:

-Open a terminal console and change directory from `root` to `api`.
+Open a terminal console and change the project directory from `root` to `api`.
 Copy `.env.dist` to `.env` and change the values of the environment variables if needed.

 ```
 PORT=7770